floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

-The solution is to split the switch-case decoder into a shared opcode fetch machine cycle which is the same for all instructions, and then do a branch to the remaining steps (which I'll call 'the instruction playload' henceforth) somewhere else in the big switch-case statement.
+The solution is to split the switch-case decoder into a shared opcode fetch machine cycle which is the same for all instructions, and then do a branch to the remaining steps (which I'll call 'the instruction payload' henceforth) somewhere else in the big switch-case statement.

 At the end of the shared opcode fetch machine cycle, a table lookup